Finite-Time Decoupled Convergence in Nonlinear Two-Time-Scale Stochastic Approximation: Numerical Experiments

-In Figure~\ref{fig:not-decouple}, despite using distinctly different time scales, the slope of the orange line (representing the slow iterate $y_{t}$) nearly matches that of the blue line (representing the fast iterate $x_t$).
-This indicates that the nonlinear interaction in Example~\ref{exp:slow-time} hinders the convergence of the slow iterate $y_t$, preventing decoupled convergence in this case and implying that local linearity may be essential for achieving decoupled convergence.
+Figure~\ref{fig:not-decouple} presents results on a log-log scale, plotting the averaged values of $| \xhat_t |^2$ and $| \yhat_t |^2$ against the number of iterations for different $(a,b)$ pairs.
+The slope of each line in the log-log plot reflects the convergence rate, as a relationship of the form $y = r \, x^{-s}$ corresponds to $\log y = -s \log x + \log r$.
+Despite using distinctly different time scales, the slope of the orange line (representing the slow iterate $y_{t}$) nearly matches that of the blue line (representing the fast iterate $x_t$).
+This indicates that the nonlinear interaction in Example~\ref{exp:slow-time} hinders the convergence of the slow iterate $y_t$, preventing decoupled convergence, consistent with the theoretical results in Proposition~\ref{prop:lower}.